15+ Festive Christmas Mocktails To Try This Year

 Stock Plenty Of Ice Cubes!

 Even winter drinks need plenty of ice!
 You can even get creative by using this Christmas Tree trick for individual glasses, using fun shaped ice cubes, or freezing frozen fruit (like cranberries or citrus) into the ice cubes.
+For best results, plan on PLENTY of ice!

 Don’t Forget Garnish!

+I love an extra festive touch, so garnish to the rescue!
 Even one little garnish can make a BIG impact when it comes to Christmas mocktails!
 Try one of these festive ideas to elevate your holiday drinks even more this season:

 • FRESH FRUIT.
 Try orange slices, pomegranate seeds, lemon slice, citrus wedges, or apples.
 Whatever plays up the flavor in your drink!